 Part 1: Production and remakes

 - The many faces of The Lodger

 - Reviewing the evidence

 The many faces of The Lodger

 Believe it or not, four distinct versions of the film have been issued on official home video, along with five different scores – and six different running speeds!
 Factor in any number of poor quality bootleg variants too and that’s a helluva lotta Lodgers.
 The first official release, a transfer of a fairly worn but complete preserved print, appeared on a German VHS in 1989 and is known as the “archive version’’ (AV).
 It’s tinted and toned throughout in amber or sepia shades for indoor scenes, and vivid blues for the many outdoor night scenes.
-It’s been transferred at the slightly-too-fast sound speed of 24fps (74min) so runs for 71min on various pre-2010 Euro DVDs, with their additional 4% PAL speed-up.
+It’s been transferred at the slightly-too-fast sound speed of 24fps (74min) so runs for 71min on various pre-2010 European DVDs, with their additional 4% PAL speed-up.
 Lastly, it features a lively and evocative jazz/modern classical score by Paul Zaza.
 Despite its technical shortcomings, the AV succeeds in giving a perfectly enjoyable presentation; it was a revelation when it first appeared and still stands up very well today.
 I know I’m not alone in having a nostalgic fondness for the AV and it’s certainly far better than the many awful B&W bootlegs floating around.
 They were once the only way to see The Lodger at all, but should have long since been consigned to the dustbin of history.

 This tinted and toned 1926 nitrate print at the Timeline of Historical Film Colors, while retaining excellent detail, has faded drastically due to decomposition.

 Mark Kermode’s review | TCM, #2